codyduong/rbxts-polybool/README.md

 > [!NOTE]
 > This is a port of the https://github.com/velipso/polybool specifically for the [`roblox-ts`](https://roblox-ts.com/) environment

-This means it is available both as a package for those using roblox-ts, or you can install the compiled or resulting package if you are using rojo, or even roblox studio directly.
+This means it is available both as a package for those using roblox-ts or as a lua library.

 ## Installing